albertyw/crank/README.md

   Handles submitting jobs to a local queue and sending jobs to other queues over scp
 - Tree.py - Contains Tree (general tree reading/manipulation), SpeciesTree, and
   GeneTree classes.
-A lot of computation is actually handed off to the dendropy and ete packages
+A lot of computation is actually handed off to ete package
 - tests - directory containing very incomplete tests of Crank
     - TreeTest.py - actually relatively well tested
     - CogTest.py